How Bail Bonds Work in New York

 What is the bail bond rate in New York?

-The rate can be as low as 6% for bonds under $3,000 and up to 10% for bonds over $10,000.
+The bail rates are tiered.
 You should consult with a bail bonds service in New York to figure out options for bail payments.

 Do you get bond money back in New York?